10 Best Gmail Alternative Services I’ve Tested in 2026

 Custom domain and multiple alias creation

-Yahoo might not be as popular as it used to be before, but Yahoo Mail is still a neat alternative to Gmail.
+Yahoo Mail might not be as popular as it used to be before, but Yahoo is still a free email provider and a neat alternative to Gmail.
 One attractive aspect of Yahoo Mail is that it offers a whopping 1TB of storage to free users.
 However, the catch is – the maximum file size for an attachment is 25MB.

 Yahoo Mail interface